vincss/mcEmptyServerStopper/README.md

 ChangeLog:

     1.0.1:
-        To be compatible with oldest version of Minecraft Server v1.0.0:
+        To be compatible with older version of Minecraft Server (1.13) v1.0.0:
         Revert to be compatible with jdk 1.8
     1.16.5 (Only compatible with Java 11+ https://adoptopenjdk.net/?variant=openjdk11&jvmVariant=hotspot)